 They are not necessarily always present.

-Image 8 - Stratification of the forest and percentage of the shade of each stratum.
+Image 8 - Stratification of the forest and percentage of shade of each stratum.

-This percentage of shade of each stratum allows light to reach the forest floor, where we still have the creeping plants' growth stratum.
+This percentage of shade of each stratum allows light to reach the forest floor, where we still have the stratum of creeping plants.
 Ernst emphasizes, however, that more important than the percentage of appropriate shade in each stratum is the dynamic that we give to this shade, if the tree canopy is matured, this correct percentage of shade in each stratum is useless.

-Stratification happens from the beginning of agroforestry, which can begin with vegetables.
+Stratification happens from the beginning of agroforestry, which can begin with vegetable crops.
 The vegetables are the placenta of the system, i.e., they protect and create our embryo: the forest of the future.

 The graph below was prepared by Ernst Götsch and demonstrates the evolution of agroforestry by means of the succession of species.
-Each color indicates a phytophysiognomy, i.e., the landscape of dominant species, the skin of agroforestry, at the beginning we have the placenta 1 and 2, i.e. , the vegetables which stand out are, tubers, beans, cassava, pineapple, papaya, but already within that system we have the seedlings of the trees of the future growing, including seeds and seedlings of trees of all strata and life cycles.
+Each color indicates a phytophysiognomy, that is, the landscape of dominant species, the skin of agroforestry, at the beginning we have the placenta 1 and 2, or rather, what stands out are the vegetable crops, tubers, beans, cassava, pineapple, papaya, but already within that system we have the seedlings of the trees of the future growing, including seeds and seedlings of trees of all strata and life cycles.
 If at the time of planting we do not have the seeds of some species of the future, such as cocoa (Theobroma cation) and jequitiba, if we want to insert them in the future, at some point we need to carry out a more drastic pruning, producing a clearing and introducing these species, as seeds or seedlings.